 Since then, the World Food Prize has honored outstanding individuals who have made vital contributions to improving the quality, quantity, or availability of food throughout the world.
 Laureates have been recognized from countries around the world, including Bangladesh, Belgium, Brazil, Cape Verde, China, Cuba, Denmark, Ethiopia, Ghana, India, Israel, Mexico, Sierra Leone, Switzerland, Uganda, United Kingdom, the United Nations and the United States.

-The name of the new Laureate(s) is/are made public in a special ceremony each spring at the US State Department in Washington DC, with the Secretary of State presiding.
-The first Laureate Announcement Ceremony was held in 2004 with Secretary Colin Powell presiding.
+The name of the new Laureate(s) is announced in a special ceremony each spring.
+The first Laureate Announcement Ceremony was held in 2004 at the U.S. State Department in Washington, D.C., with Secretary Colin Powell presiding.

 As Dr. Norman E. Borlaug’s dreams of The Prize materialized in 1986, its founding organizers sought a distinctive, commemorative piece to bestow upon World Food Prize Laureates.